timoooo/timoooo/README.md

 - 👋 Hi, I’m @timoooo
-- 👀 I’m interested in gaming, linux, coding and AI
+- 👀 I’m interested in gaming, linux, coding, ops, self-hosting and AI
 - 🌱 I’m currently building a tool to control my drone via my steam deck.
 - 📫 How to reach me via mail or discord tmo#2215